markand/molko/README.md

 Molko's Engine
 ==============

-The Molko's Engine is a C and Javascript framework to write 2D RPG games in a portable manner.
+The Molko's Engine is a C and framework to write 2D RPG games in a portable manner.
 It is designed in mind to be flexible, simple and convenient to use.

 It has the following features: